 David Monteiro is a native of Plymouth, MA.
 As a child, he showed an aptitude for drawing and creativity that became more evident throughout his adolescent years.
 He continued his education at Massachusetts College of Art where he graduated with a Bachelors Degree of Fine Art.
 Shortly after graduating, David began a successful career as proprietor of Monteiro Design, a graphic design studio.
 Aside from his artistic talent as a graphic artist, he excelled in technical and “free hand” illustrations.

 Later in life, David developed a passion to paint.
 He recalled that his education at “Mass Art” taught him to the traditional style of painting using primary colors.
-Today, David’s palette consists of only 5 colors of which he claims creates a sense of balance to the painting.
 Over the past several years, David has advanced his training by attending several plein air workshops with various influential artists.